 Establishing the emergency centre

 In some instances, due to the magnitude or complexity of the emergency the need to establish an emergency centre structure is evident at the outset.
-In other cases it may be that there has been a gradual build up of the emergency and to start with the emergency may be handled from a single service area.
+In other cases it may be that there has been a gradual build-up of the emergency and to start with the emergency may be handled from a single service area.
 If the emergency then escalates, becomes more complex or is handed over from police co-ordination for the recovery phase, a full emergency centre may be required.
-Much will depend on the scale of the emergency, time-scales and how the emergency response needs to be co-ordinated within and across individual local council departments.
+Much will depend on the scale of the emergency, timescales and how the emergency response needs to be co-ordinated within and across individual local authority departments.

-Emergency control centre - use of the Committee room at the Knowle (meeting room 3/4 at Blackdown House from February 2019)
+Emergency control centre – use of the committee room at the Knowle (meeting room 3/4 at Blackdown House from February 2019)

 Equipment required in emergency control centre (this equipment will be made available as quickly as possible)

-- Three laptop computers at least connected to the district council's network
+- Three laptop computers at least connected to East Devon District Council Network

 - One projector